Carcharodontosauridae: Later discoveries

 Following the description of Carcharodontosaurus, few additional carcharodontosaurid discoveries were made or recognized as being carcharodontosaurid.
 Fossils of carcharodontosaurids, such as those of Acrocanthosaurus, were often described as belonging to another family in Carnosauria or Theropoda, or described as species of other genera, such as Shaochilong.
 However, in the 1990s and 2000s, resurgent interest in the Cretaceous fauna of Gondwana led to the discovery of many additional carcharodontosaurids.
 Although isolated carcharodontosaurid fossils had been known from South America since the 1960s with the description of "Megalosaurus chubutensis", the first major find came with the discovery of Giganotosaurus in 1993.
 Giganotosaurus was found in Cretaceous-aged rocks in Neuquén, Argentina and named in 1995 by Argentine paleontologists Rodolfo Coria and Leonardo Salgado.
 This specimen of Giganotosaurus consisted of around 70% of the skeleton, including much of the vertebral column, skull, and limbs.
 However, Coria and Salgado did not recognize the close relationship of Giganotosaurus to Carcharodontosaurus and Acrocanthosaurus.

 Also in 1995, an incomplete skull of Carcharodontosaurus was unearthed from layers of the Lower Douira Formation, Kem Kem Beds, in Errachidia, southeastern Morocco.
 This skull was then described by American paleontologist Paul Sereno and colleagues in 1996, who recognized that Giganotosaurus and Acrocanthosaurus were both members of Carcharodontosauridae, together forming a transcontinental clade.
-These discoveries led to the modern understanding of the family, though further research and discoveries has led to the addition of more members to the clade from other continents.
+Since the 1990s, a menagerie of novel genera have been described.
+This includes taxa represented by relatively complete and well-preserved remains, such as Concavenator, Meraxes, and Tyrannotitan.
+In 2007, American paleontologists Steve Brusatte and Sereno erected a subfamily, Carcharodontosaurinae, for Carcharodontosaurus, Giganotosaurus, Mapusaurus, and Tyrannotitan, to encompass the highly-derived, giant carcharodontosaurids of Africa and South America.
+It was defined as the least inclusive clade encompassing Carcharodontosaurus and Giganotosaurus.
+Within Carcharodontosaurinae is the tribe Giganotosaurini, which consists of South American carcharodontosaurines but excludes Carcharodontosaurus.